-Sustainable investments will consist of investments in companies contributing to the achievement of the UN Sustainable Development Goals.
+Sustainable investments will consist of investments in companies contributing to the achievement of the UN Sustainable Development Goals plus instruments awarded the 'sustainable development' label by KBC Asset Management NV on the advice of the Responsible Investing Advisory Board.

-Objective Instruments issued d by companies ESG risk score Better than the following benchmark: MSCI World-Net Return index.
-Greenhouse gas Intensity Companies are assessed on two targets whereby the most strict of the two will determine the target applied: 15% better than the benchmark: MSCI World-Net Return index as described in the prospectus under the title 'information concerning the sub-fund World Responsible Investing ' and a reduction of 50% by 2030 based on the following benchmark: MSCI World-Net Return index at end of 2019.
-An immediate reduction of 30% is envisaged for 2019, followed by an annual reduction of 3%.
-Minimum % Sustainable Investments A minimum of 20.00% of sustainable investments.
-The sustainable investments for this sub-fund will consist of investments in companies contributing to the achievement of the UN Sustainable Development Goals.
+Objective Instruments issued by companies ESG risk score Better than the following benchmark: MSCI World - Net Return index.
+Greenhouse gas Companies are assessed on two targets whereby the most stri two will determine the target applied: 15% better than the ber MSCI World - Net Return index as described in the prospectus u title 'information concerning the sub-fund World Responsible In and a reduction of 50% by 2030 based on the following ber MSCI World - Net Return index at end of 2019.
+An immediate r of 30% is envisaged for 2019, followed by an annual reduction of Minimum % Sustainable Investments A minimum of 20.00% of sustainable investments.
+The sustainable investments for this sub-fund will consist of investments in companies contributing to the achievement of the UN Sustainable Developmen Goals plus instruments awarded the 'sustainable development' label by KBC Asset Management NV on the advice of the Responsible Investing Advisory Board.
 Minimum % sustainable investments with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy 5.00% Minimum % of sustainable investments with a social objective 5.00% Minimum % of assets promoting E/S characteristics 95.00% Other specific objectives Not applicable.